vatesfr/xen-orchestra/docs/resources_delegation.md

-# Resources delegation
+# Resource Delegation

-This chapter is about how to delegate resources (VM, hosts) to users.
+This chapter covers how to delegate resources (VM, hosts, etc) to users.

 The idea is to allow external users (not admins) to: